As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 This process produces gears that are smoother while also having more tensile strength and durability.
 The end result is a drive gear that can withstand frequent use in demanding saltwater environments without deteriorating.

 This improvement makes it less likely the reel will fail under heavy loads.
-One other benefit from the improved gear alignment/stability is longer and more accurate casting.
+One other benefit of the improved gear alignment/stability is longer and more accurate casting.

 The bearings in all models are treated and then shielded with rubber or stainless steel (depending on bearing size) to prevent debris and saltwater intrusion.
 Shimano claims that their A-RB technology extends ball bearings life by 10 times over conventional SS bearings in saltwater conditions.